jonmest/jonmest.github.ios/_posts/2019-09-27-exam-assignment.md

 Robots.txt is a document you can put on your server.
 It serves as an instruction to these bots and tells them which pages they’re allowed to visit and which not to, as well as if the pages should be indexed in search engines.

-Here’s how the robots.txt for my site:
+Here’s how the robots.txt for my site looks:

 ```
 User-agent: *